wad11656/mealSocial/README.md

 [ https://docs.docker.com/get-docker/ ]

-2. In a PowerShell/terminal, `cd` to the project root directory (where `docker-compose.yml` is stored) and run :
+2. In a PowerShell/terminal, `cd` to the project root directory (where `docker-compose.yml` is) and run :

 `docker-compose up --build`